brandonbrown/DWA/ClassContent/Module-2-Pivot/Milestone-1.md

 * Create a Branch called `[VersionNumber]` + `Release-Pivot` from your `Dev` Branch on github.
 * This should contain all merged and completed feature branches since your last release.
 * Create a pull request for this `Release-Pivot` branch to merge with the base of `master`.
-* On the Pull Request requesting approval from your primary Course Director
+* On the Pull Request select to request approval from your primary Course Director
     * Optional: Request approvals from any additional preferred members of your Capstone Project Team.
 Enter a new comment and tag those members requesting they review specific areas of your project.

 On final Milestone Submission:

-* Capstone members will need to view your project as a user.
-Add a comment and provide a link titled `Live URL` to the released code running (accessible url) or an alternatively approved option you have discussed with your Primary Course Director.
-    * If making a native mobile app, a video will need to be made.
-Keep in mind that through the development process multiple videos may been to be created to represent the current most state of your project.
+* Add a link directly to the `docs` folder containing your project spec so that Team members don't need to dig through the various commits to find the correct copy of your docs.
 * Add a comment to the `Release-Pivot` Pull request, requesting final approval.

-Additional, clarification may be needed by the Capstone team, please monitor this pull request until approval to merge is given.
+Additional clarification may be needed by the Capstone team, please monitor this pull request until approval to merge is given.

-**Continue working on your project in the `Dev` branch using *feature branch development*.** Approval from your Capstone will take time to evaluate the submission in its entirety.
+**Continue working on your project in the `Dev` branch using *feature branch development*.** Approval from your Capstone Team will take time to evaluate the submission in its entirety.
 This approval should not hold up development, however, and you should proceed with development.

 ### APPROVAL